KittyGiraudel/site/_posts/2020-11-23-retrospective-on-fela.md

 We were already 2,000 commits in the making at that stage, and our roadmap was getting clearer and clearer: we’d end up with multiple large-scale projects within the same codebase, and I was growing worried of our CSS scaling poorly in the long run.
 That’s when on February 17th 2017, two weeks before our very first live release, I came to work one morning and told Mike “hear me out… how about CSS-in-JS?”

 I had done some research on JS libraries for styling, and while the ecosystem was nowhere near what it is today, there were a few contenders: [styled-components](https://styled-components.com/), [Fela](https://fela.js.org), [Aphrodite](https://github.com/Khan/aphrodite) and [Emotion](https://emotion.sh/) were all in 0.x or v1 at most and [JSS](https://cssinjs.org/?v=v10.5.0) was going strong for over 2 years already.
-So there were definitely options—or so we thought.
+So there were definitely options — or so we thought.
 Now, we had 2 main constraints (besides obvious aesthetic considerations):

 1. We implemented server-side rendering (SSR) from day 1, and completely supported the absence of client-side JavaScript, so we needed an isomorphic solution which would deal properly with rehydration.
 2. The main reason to move away from CSS modules was to have critical CSS and most importantly atomic CSS out of the box so we needed a library able to provide that with minor effort.